amonras/survival-analysis-ds-test/README.md

-# IFCO Data Science Test Assignment
+# Survival Analysis Data Science Test Assignment

 This repo contains the following parts:
 - `Model.ipynb`: Jupyter notebook with the model and the explanation